kajalv/advanced-cpp/cPlusPlus/notes/README.md

 In C++11, lambda expressions are a good alternative to function pointers.
 The keyword 'virtual' signifies creation of a vtable of function pointers.

+# Abstract Classes

+Cannot create an array of an abstract class, because the constructor needs to run.
+But we could create an array of pointers to the abstract class.